-In summary, the CEMs NOx levels measured in this reporting period complied with the EPL and Project Approval NOx limits.
+In summary, the CEMs NOx levels measured in this reporting period complied with the EPL and Project Approval NOx limits and/or the approved exemption period.

-The maximum hourly NOx averages during gas-fired operation ranged between 27 mg/m3 recorded in November and 58 mg/m3 recorded in July.
-The mean hourly average each month on gas ranged from a minimum of 27 mg/m3 during November to a maximum of 55 mg/m3 in July.
+The maximum hourly NOx averages during gas-fired operation ranged between 37 mg/m3 recorded in October and 59 mg/m3 recorded in July.
+The mean hourly average each month on gas ranged from a minimum of 30 mg/m3 during October to a maximum of 52 mg/m3 in November.

-The maximum and average hourly NOx averages during diesel fuel operation ranged between 62 mg/m3 recorded in May and 83 mg/m3 recorded in February (on GT4).
+The maximum hourly NOx averages during diesel fuel operation ranged between 61 mg/m3 and 87 mg/m3 recorded in July.
+The mean hourly average each month on diesel ranged from a minimum of 57 mg/m3 during May to a maximum of 79 mg/m3 in June.